spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ...
 ```

+!!! info
+    If you're having trouble understanding why a run isn't starting / is failing, and want to reach out for support, please include the output of the following commands (replacing the relevant IDs/names):

+    - `kubectl get pods -l "workers.spacelift.io/run-id=<run-id>"`
+    - `kubectl describe pods -l "workers.spacelift.io/run-id=<run-id>"`
+    - `kubectl logs -l "workers.spacelift.io/run-id=<run-id>" --all-containers --prefix --timestamps`
+    - `kubectl events workers/<worker-name> -o json`

+    Please also include your controller logs from 10 minutes before the run started.
+You can do this using the `--since-time` flag, like in the following example:

+    - `kubectl logs -n spacelift-worker-controller-system spacelift-worker-controllercontroller-manager-6f974d9b6d-kx566 --since-time="2024-04-02T09:00:00Z" --all-containers --prefix --timestamps`

 ##### Custom runner images

 Please note that if you are using a custom runner image for your stack, it **must** include a Spacelift user with a UID of 1983.
 If your image does not include this user, it can cause permission issues during runs, for example while trying to write out configuration files while preparing the run.